 Mathematic lessons are taught through problem solving.
 Maths is an abstract subject and we believe that teaching with a context makes the subject more concrete.
 Using real life contexts help develop skills the children can use in their everyday lives.
-Concrete resources and pictorial representations are used wherever possible to aid children's ability to make sense of problems.
-As a result, most of the Maths resources are kept in the classroom so they are easily accessible.
+Concrete resources and pictorial representations are used wherever possible to aid children's understanding.
+Models are used throughout the school to support children's ability to make sense of problems.
+As a result, most of the Maths resources are kept in the classrooms so they are easily accessible.
 Measure and shape resources are stored centrally.